SylmarDev/SpireItems/README.md

 #### Green
 * Bloody Idol - A mysterious idol of blood.
 I wonder how you obtain it...
 * Clockwork Souvenir - Chance to gain Artifact on kill
+* Darkstone Periapt - Gain 6 Max HP for every Lunar item you have
 * Golden Idol - Gain additional gold
+* Gremlin Horn - Chance to lower all cooldowns on kill
+* Neow's Lament - Small chance to instantly kill enemy on hit
 * Orange Pellets - Chance to remove all debuffs on kill
 * Pear - Gain Max HP
 * Singing Bowl - Gain Max HP every time you pick up an item

 #### Red
+* Face of Cleric - Gain 1 Max HP every kill
+* Necronomicon - High damage hits hit again
 * Strange Spoon - 50% chance to avoid cooldowns on skills

 ### .. with more to come!